casper-ecosystem/cep-78-enhanced-nft/tutorials/token-ownership-tutorial.md

 ## Prerequisites

-- You have installed or upgraded to a CEP-78 contract that uses release v1.1.1.
+- You have installed or upgraded to a CEP-78 contract that uses release v1.1.1, and the `OwnerReverseLookupMode` modality is set to `Complete` as described [here](https://github.com/casper-ecosystem/cep-78-enhanced-nft/#ownerreverselookupmode).
 - The contract has minted one or more tokens, and you have access to the account or the contract that owns these tokens.
 - You have experience with the [Casper CEP-78 NFT Standard](https://github.com/casper-ecosystem/cep-78-enhanced-nft/) and the Casper command-line client and know how to interact with a Casper network.
-- You understand the [The CEP-78 Page System](../README.md#the-cep-78-page-system) introduced in [Version 1.1](https://github.com/casper-ecosystem/cep-78-enhanced-nft/#new-in-version-11) of the CEP-78 Enhanced NFT Standard.
+- You understand the [Owner Reverse Lookup Functionality](https://github.com/casper-ecosystem/cep-78-enhanced-nft/#owner-reverse-lookup-functionality) and [CEP-78 Page System](../README.md#the-cep-78-page-system) introduced in [Version 1.1](https://github.com/casper-ecosystem/cep-78-enhanced-nft/#new-in-version-11) of the CEP-78 Enhanced NFT Standard.

 ## Method 1 - Querying the Account